 Comparing DIY to Commercial Products

-- Always dilute essential oils with a carrier substance, like water or a neutral oil, to prevent skin irritation.
+- Proper Dilution: Always dilute essential oils with water or a carrier oil to prevent skin irritation, as undiluted oils can be too strong.

-- Use gloves when applying the oils directly to surfaces.
+- Use Gloves During Application: Wear gloves when applying oils directly to surfaces to avoid prolonged skin contact with concentrated oils.